 What good is doing all this if you don’t know what’s happening?

-Most people would create these type of optin gift incentives, then simply look at how many people sign up for their website every day.
+Most people would create these types of optin gift incentives, then simply look at how many people sign up for their website every day.
 This is a good start, but generally useless.
-After all, how do you know whether the problem is the optin gift itself, or driving people to the wrong page, or something else entirely.
+After all, how do you know whether the problem is the optin gift itself, driving people to the wrong page, or something else entirely.